Suggested Reading List

 This list is intended as a response to increasing requests for suggested reading related to the Hridaya Silent Meditation Retreat.

 However, Sahajananda wishes to reaffirm the idea that this should remain a support for a more spiritual state of aspiration and actual practice of Hridaya Yoga: meditation, continuous awareness, Hatha Yoga.
 Theory has its importance, but only as a basis for practice.

 Many of the books are rated on a scale from 1 to 5 stars (*).
 This does not represent an absolute evaluation.
-Rather it might correspond to the degree of relevance the book has with regard to Hridaya Yoga, the Yoga of the Spiritual Heart.
+Rather it might correspond to the degree of relevance the book has with regard to the Hridaya Yoga teachings and practice.

 Essential Concepts in Hridaya Yoga

 5* Ashtavakra Gita.
 An ancient dialogue between two great sages (Astavakra and his disciple, King Janaka) about Advaita Vedanta.
 It can be found here.

 Advaita Bodha Deepika (The Lamp of Non-Dual Knowledge).
 An ancient book based on the commentaries of Shankara to Vedantasutras.
 It can be found at web address here.

 5* Dattatreya, Avadhuta Gita (The Song of the Ever-Free).

 5* Dattatreya, Tripura Rahasya (The Mystery Beyond the Trinity).
 Tripura Rahasya was considered by Bhagavan Sri Ramana Maharshi as one of the greatest works that expounded Advaita philosophy.
 It actually recommends awareness of the awareness.
 It was described as a nondual marriage between Advaita and Tantra.